-Educational Psychologist Speech Therapist Social workers School Nurses Community Nurses Child Development Centre Specialist Advisory Service Education support centre Behaviour advisors Leys Base EAL support Pre school advisory support Woolgrove Outreach CLA team

-Education Support Centre Child and Adolescent Mental Health Team
+Educational Psychologist Social workers School Nurses/Health Visitors Community Nurses Child Development Centre Specialist Advisory Service Greenside Outreach Support Larwood Outreach Support Woolgrove Outreach Support Speech and Language Team Child and Adolescent Mental Health Team PALMS (Positive behaviour, Autism, Learning disability and Mental Health Service)

-Requesting an Education, Health and Care Plan
+Requesting an Education, Health and Care Plan (EHCP)

-Where a child has not made expected progress despite purposeful activity by the school to meet the SEN, the school or parents should consider requesting an Education, Health and Care Plan (EHC Plan).
+Where a child has not made expected progress despite purposeful activity by the school to meet the SEN, the school or parents should consider requesting an Education, Health and Care Plan (EHCP).

 The school or parents can ask the local authority to conduct an Education, Health and Care needs assessment.
-The local authority must then make a decision about whether an EHC needs assessment is necessary.
-Following an assessment, the local authority decides whether or not to issue an EHC plan.
+The local authority must then make a decision about whether an EHCP needs assessment is necessary.
+Following an assessment, the local authority decides whether or not to issue an EHCP.

-The EHC plan must specify the outcomes sought for the child and decisions about content should be made together with parents and the child.
+The EHCP must specify the outcomes sought for the child and decisions about content should be made together with parents and the child.
 The plan will detail the special educational provision required by the child.

-All EHC plans will be reviewed annually with parent, pupil, LA, school and external professionals, to consider amendments.
+All EHCPs will be reviewed annually with parent, pupil, LA, school and external professionals to consider amendments.